In my last article I promised to show you why the income you are losing while being unemployed can likely never be recovered.

 He enjoyed his work and wants to get back to it.
 But Joe is picky.
 His last employer had a great 401k and even offered stock options (which, by the way, are now worthless.
 Let’s hope he didn’t put a large chunk of his savings into company stock!)
 He worked a flexible schedule so he could come in at 9am and stay until 6pm, or come in at 6am and leave at 3pm.
 Joe really liked that schedule so he could grab a round of golf with his buddies on Friday afternoon.

 Joe loved the perks at his last job and he wants to find another ideal situation.
 He wants everything that he had at his last job, and maybe more.
-This causes him to turn down a few potential jobs that he gets calls about the week after he gets laid off.
+This causes him to turn down a few potential job opportunities that he gets calls about the week after he gets laid off.